npalm/action-docs/README.md

 ```

-### Update the README.
+### Update the README

 Action-docs can update your README based on the `action.yml`.
 The following sections can be updated: description, inputs, outputs and runs.
-Add the following tags to your README and run `actiond-docs -u`.
+Add the following tags to your README and run `action-docs -u`.

 ```
 <!-- action-docs-description -->